-Are you curious about the Warren Rupp Observatory and the members of the Richland Astronomical Society?
+Are you curious about the Warren Rupp Observatory and the members of the Richland Astronomy Society?
 If you haven’t come for a visit yet, you’ll find us a widely diverse group of individuals of all ages and personality types.
 The one thing we all share in common is our love of astronomy.
 Here you will find folks of all genders and ages – from all professions and walks of life.
 We try our best to be a family and to treat our guests as family, too.

-The Richland Astronomical Society is a nonprofit organization formed in 1960 to promote the advancement of amateur astronomy.
+The Richland Astronomy Society is a nonprofit organization formed in 1960 to promote the advancement of amateur astronomy.
 Operating the Warren Rupp Observatory with its 36″ diameter mirror Newtonian telescope, conducting an active public education program, regular monthly public nights, and comet observing programs are just some of its many activities.

 Our membership is as diverse as our hobby.
 We have teachers, doctors, computer nerds, law enforcement, salespersons, chemists, publishers, computer programmers, building contractors, appliance repairmen, electricians, photographers, factory workers, professional authors, nurses and just about any profession and non-profession you can think of.

 Many of our members are drawn to Amateur Astronomy to view and observe the many wonders of the universe.
 Moon, planets, comets, galaxies and nebula are favorites to those who want to use a telescope.
 The club has a wide variety of telescopes for use by members.
 To help you become a more skilled observational observer, this link ( Observing Resources ) will help you in getting started.
 It is full of valuable information and resources that even seasoned observers will find helpful.
 Achieve your observational goals now and get a telescope out under the stars!